KevinNVT/LibraryManagementSystemGearUp/README.md

   While it might seem intuitive to have a *Library* class to represent the entire library system, this approach can lead to several design issues.
 I would violate the Single Responsibility Principle (SRP), I would have some issues with modularity, extending functionality, testing and maintaining my application.
 I had some issues trying to do my UML diagram so I went back to this part and I decided to delete a single overarching *Library* class.

 ### Designing my DB
+By executing the following queries, you will be able to create your own DB.
+Username and password are declared on `DatabaseConnection.java`.

 #### My DB

 ```mysql